 - Remove from the heat.

-- Add the cheese and seasoning and continue to stir over a low heat until the cheese has melted and blended.
+- Remove from the heat and add the cheese and seasoning and continue to stir until the cheese has melted and blended.

 - Top with a good sprinkle of cheese and a good grind of black pepper.